lu-lab/worm-psyqi/running_guide.md

 3. Use the neurite mask
     - If checked, synaptic puncta outside of the neurite mask from the mask step will be removed.
 4. Test all built-in classifiers
-    - By activating this option, PsyQi will generate synapse segmentation results for an image in the raw directory using all available built-in classifiers.
+    - By activating this option, PsyQi will generate synapse segmentation results for the first two images in the raw directory using all available built-in classifiers.
 This feature allows users to manually assess the outcomes and determine whether to employ a default model or to proceed with training a custom one.
 The results will be place in the prediction directory.
 For clarity in subsequent operations, it's recommended that these results be removed before moving to subsequent steps.
 <p id="figure7">

 ![Figure 7](./resources/running_guide/running_guide_figure7.png)